Quarkyonic or baryquark matter? On the dynamical generation of momentum space shell structure

 The blue and red lines in Fig.~\ref{fig:emin} depict the dependence of the energy density $\varepsilon$ on the quark fraction $n_Q/n_B$ in quarkyonic and baryquark scenarios, respectively.
 First, we look at the results without the excluded volume correction, i.e. $n_0 \to \infty$ (dashed lines).
 In this case, it is always energetically favorable to have pure nucleon matter, $n_Q/n_B = 0$, at all baryon densities.
 Already in the free gas limit, it is seen that for any non-zero quark fraction, the baryquark matter is energetically favored over the quarkyonic matter for all $0 < n_Q/n_B < 1$.

 When the hard-core nucleon repulsion is included (solid lines), the energy minimum may correspond to a non-zero quark fraction.
-In this way, as first shown in Ref.~\cite{Jeong:2019lhv} for quarkyonic matter, the momentum shell structure is generated dynamically.
-For $n_0 = 5 \rho_0$ that we take here, the energy density indeed exhibits a minimum at $n_Q/n_B > 0$ at $n_B = 4.8 \rho_0$, both for quarkyonic and baryquark configurations~(solid points in Fig.~\ref{fig:emin}).
+In this way, as first shown in Ref.~\cite{Jeong:2019lhv} for quarkyonic matter, the deconfined quarks emerge dynamically.
+For $n_0 = 5 \rho_0$ that we take here, the energy density exhibits a minimum at $n_Q/n_B > 0$ at $n_B = 4.8 \rho_0$, both for quarkyonic and baryquark configurations~(solid points in Fig.~\ref{fig:emin}).
 As in the case of non-interacting nucleons, the baryquark shell structure is energetically favored over the quarkyonic one.

 \paragraph{\bf Equation of state.}

 We now turn to the resulting equation of state.
 The upper left panel of Fig.~\ref{fig:EoS} depicts the baryon density dependence of the energy per baryon.
 To make the differences between the different scenarios more visible, we subtract the nucleon mass, $m_N$.
 Our results indicate that baryquark matter is energetically favored over quarkyonic matter at all baryon densities.
 The equations of state in the two scenarios are virtually identical at low densities, $n_B \lesssim 3 \rho_0$, where the nucleons dominate.
 Differences become visible at larger densities, where the equation of state of baryquark matter is notably softer than the quarkyonic one.
 The difference is caused by an earlier appearance of quarks in the former case, as shown by the quark fraction in the lower left panel of Fig.~\ref{fig:EoS}.
 In fact, the gradual appearance of quarks in the baryquark matter occurs already at low densities, although the quark fraction stays small until $n_B \simeq 2 \rho_0$.
 As we discuss below, the appearance of quarks is shifted to higher densities once attractive nucleon interactions at low densities are taken into account.
 In the quarkyonic scenario, the quarks only appear above a threshold density of $n_B \approx 4.4 \rho_0$.